Assault1/britinsurance/README.md

 Bit Insurance assignment

 # In a nutshell
 Two test cases are automated in this setup.
-Both the test cases are automated using Cypress tool and javascript as language.
-By default, cypress execute test cases in Electron browser in headless mode.
-I have provided scripts to run the test cases in chrome browser in headless mode.
+Both the test cases are automated using Cypress tool and Javascript as language.
+By default, cypress execute test cases in electron browser in headless mode.
+I have provided scripts to run the test cases in chrome browser also.

 Report and video of latest test cases execution is stored in reports & videos folder repectively.